 Working with JSON on CLI🔗

-Format, parse, transform and extract JSON data (e.g: from an API response using curl
+Format, parse, transform and extract JSON data (e.g: from an API response using curl) with jq:

 jq is like sed for JSON data - you can use it to slice and filter and map and transform structured data with the same ease that sed, awk, grep and friends let you play with text.